FranzAmigoni/Conway_GoL/README.md

 Working code is on CodeBlocks, maybe one day I will use it here. open() and dup2() are working only if the file is newly created.
 Not possible to change an existing one;
+Putting the printf into a file is much quicker, insted of 25 steps, 38 were executed!!

 Seed for The Champions.png
     set_cell(old_grid,18,18,ALIVE);